hyryel/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ## Breakable state

 Boss Room might have used a "break" `RPC` to set a breakable object as broken and play the appropriate visual effects.
-Applying the "replicate information when a player joins the game mid-game" rule of thumb, the Boss Room development team used `NetworkVariable`s instead.
+Applying the "replicate information when a Player joins the game mid-game" rule of thumb, the Boss Room development team used `NetworkVariable`s instead.
 Boss Room uses the `OnValueChanged` callback on those values to play the visual effects (and an initial check when spawning the `NetworkBehaviour`).

 ```csharp reference